"Each One, Teach One"

 MISSION: TROSA is an innovative, multi-year residential program that enables substance abusers to be productive, recovering individuals by providing comprehensive treatment, work-based vocational training, education, and continuing care.

 TROSA is a comprehensive two year residential substance abuse recovery program in Durham, North Carolina accepting substance abusers with one condition: they must have a strong desire to change their lives.
-TROSA’s program elements include vocational training, education, counseling, mentoring, leadership training, and aftercare.
+TROSA’s program elements include vocational training, education, counseling, mentoring, leadership training, and continuing care.

 Our treatment model is the Therapeutic Community, a drug-free residential setting that uses a hierarchical model with treatment stages reflecting increased levels of personal and social responsibility.
 The community relies on its members – both treatment staff and those in the program – as change agents.
 For more information on therapeutic communities, see the National Institute on Drug Abuse website.